integrimark/integrimark/MISSION.md

 4. **Building Community Norms:** The transparency and accountability fostered by IntegriMark encourage the development of community norms that value the protection of educational resources and discourage practices that undermine academic fairness.

+5. **Privacy and Data Protection:** With a strong emphasis on privacy, IntegriMark ensures compliance with data privacy laws, respecting the confidentiality of student information.

-In summary, IntegriMark is not just a tool for securing documents; it's a solution aimed at addressing deeper educational challenges related to equity and integrity.
-It provides a means for educators to share valuable learning resources securely, while instilling a sense of responsibility and community ethics among students.
+In summary, IntegriMark is more than a document security tool; it's a comprehensive solution addressing deeper educational challenges related to equity, integrity, and privacy.
+It empowers educators to share valuable resources securely, fostering a responsible and equitable academic environment.